KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+3. Recommendation: Found `new Date()` in file `NsFetcher.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-3. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)